Downplay: Formation and Saturday (2001–2006)

 In 2005, Downplay reorganized as an original band.
-Their first studio album, Saturday, was recorded "in about a day" on a $1,000 budget at Ohio University's student-run audio production studio and released during its time at OU.
+Their first studio album, Saturday, was recorded "in about a day" on a $1,000 budget at Ohio University's student-run audio production studio and released during their time at OU.
 It included a “bonus track,” a spoof hip-hop song about an OU frat bar, "The Crystal", which became a student/bar favorite with over 3,000 downloads.
 Downplay found its niche for energetic live rock shows at Ohio University, playing famous events like the Halloween Block Party, PalmerFest, and the numbered fests (threefest fourfest, fivefest, etc.).
 In 2006, upon most of the members graduating from OU, the band moved to Columbus, OH, and played a mix of covers and original music.

 A Day Without Gravity (2007–2009)

 Downplay returned to the studio in late 2007, this time at Cleveland-based Jungle Recording Studio.
 Around the same time Bates, with the contribution of loyal friends, established an indie rock record label (True Anomaly Records, LLC), and signed Downplay to the label under a one-album contract.
-A Day Without Gravity was released in October.
-The cost of the second studio album was approximately $16,000.
+A Day Without Gravity, the band's second studio album. was released in October.
 This record had a more polished sound and displayed the band's improvements in song writing over their first album, and helped the band begin to expand across the state of Ohio.
 In 2008, Mike Mealey became Downplay's fifth member.
 The band's lineup was then reconfigured completely, save for Bates and Mealey, in 2009.

 The year of 2009 was full of showcases for Atlantic, Virgin/Capitol, Island, Mercury, and Epic Records, both in Columbus and in New York City for Downplay.
 On November 17, they released their first EP Rise.
 Fall.
 Repeat.
 From this time into the first half of 2010, Bobby Withers, Ron DeChant, Derek Snowden, and Brandon Zano were in the band for a short amount of time.